When you enable data sync on a record type, your source data is cached in Appian.

 If you're performing a full sync that takes longer than 4 hours, it's possible that the sync will time out and fail.
-When the sync fails, the record type will become unavailable and you'll see an alert message that says "The sync failed because it exceeded the 4 hour time limit."
+When the sync fails, the record type will become unavailable and you'll receive an alert message.

 A sync timeout can occur on any record type with data sync enabled, but may be more common on record types that use a web service as the source.

 To prevent a sync from timing out, consider: